 American physician Edmund Jacobson developed PMR.
 PMR is all about tense and relaxation of muscle groups.
 As you breathe in, tense your muscle groups and as you breathe out, you let them relax.
 Once your body starts getting relaxed, you start feeling less anxious.
 A study highlights that PMR helps in improving anxiety and depression.

-Steps to Practice Progressive Muscle Relaxation
+Progressive Muscle Relaxation Techniques

 Before you start PMR, make sure to choose a place where there’ll be no one to disturb you.
 The place should be comfortable so that you can lie down and stretch your body.